Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DS-Authentication.md

 # 3-D Secure Authentication

-3D Secure is an authentication protocol that adds another degree of security to card-not-present (CNP) transactions.
-Commerce Hub supports two type of inetegration method which are Frictionless and Challenge.
+3-D Secure _(3DS)_ is an authentication protocol that adds another layer of fraud protection to eCommerce transactions.
+Commerce Hub supports 3DS 2.0 for Frictionless and Challenge integrations.

-- Frictionless: Through authentication using device fingerprint, the acquirer, issuer, and card scheme communicate all essential information in a frictionless flow method.
+- **Frictionless:** Authentication using the customer's [device fingerprint](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Device-Capture.md), where the 3DS provider and issuer communicate all essential information.
-- Challenge: The merchant had to go through verification method when mercahnt the demands additional information interaction in a challenge flow method
+- **Challenge:** The issuer demands additional information from the customer, and the merchant will need to [verify](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Verification.md) succesful authentication.

 ---